-Jenny leads on Volans’ research into how disruptive technology and the fourth industrial revolution can be harnessed to help tackle some of our most pressing global sustainability challenges.
-She also helps with the Tomorrow’s Capitalism Inquiry and bringing the work of the Volans team out to a wider audience through its communications and PR strategy.
+Jenny leads on Volans’ special projects and research into how disruptive technology and the fourth industrial revolution can be harnessed to help tackle some of our most pressing global sustainability challenges.

 A former journalist and producer, Jenny spent years filming global CEOs and entrepreneurs for various leadership initiatives, and managing editorial relationships with partners including BBC Worldwide, Economist Education and Harvard Business School Publishing.

 Her strong belief in the importance of collaboration around communal challenges has seen her running The Knot, a network for purpose-led leaders, and also the Watering Hole, a network aimed at aiding the acceleration to a more sustainable future.

 Jenny’s Superpower: Optimism

 A. A natural curiosity, and the opportunity to work with colleagues whose collaborative thinking around carbon, climate, systems thinking, the circular economy and reframing capitalism is genuinely inspiring to be around.

 Q. How did you wake up to the change agenda?